Achievements in Answer Set Programming: Programs with Input

+We will now extend the definition of an achievement to programs for which some inputs are designated as ``valid.''
+For example, we can say that an input {\bf i} is considered valid for the program \ii{NQueens} if its domain includes only one object---the symbolic constant $n$---and if~${\bf i}(n)$ is a positive integer.
+An input~$\bf i$ is considered valid for the program \ii{Hamiltonian} if (a)~its domain consists of three objects---the predicate symbols~$\ii{vertex}/1$ and~$\ii{edge}/2$ and the symbolic constant~\ii{v0}; (b)~${\bf i}(\ii{edge}/2)$ is the set of edges of a digraph with the set of vertices~${\bf i}(\ii{vertex}/1)$; and (c)~~${\bf i}(\ii{v0})$ is a vertex of that graph.

-For a program with input, an achievement is defined as a relation between valid inputs and sets of interpretations.
-Such a relation~$R$ will be called an achievement of a prefix~$\Gamma$ of~$\Pi$ if $R({\bf i},S)$ holds whenever~$S$ is an $\bf i$-stable model of a program~$\Delta$ such that $\Gamma\leq\Delta\leq\Pi$.
+In this setting, an achievement is a relation between valid inputs and sets of interpretations.
+Such a relation~$A$ is an {\sl achievement} of a prefix~$\Gamma$ of~$\Pi$ if, for every program~$\Delta$ such that $\Gamma\leq\Delta\leq\Pi$, $A({\bf i},S)$ holds for every valid input~{\bf i} and every stable model~$S$ of~$\Delta$ for input~{\bf i}.
+In particular, if~$A$ is an achievement of the entire program~$\Pi$ then $A({\bf i},S)$ holds for every valid input~{\bf i} and every stable model~$S$ of~$\Pi$ for that input.

-For example, the sentence \beq \hbox{A ground atom of the form $\ii{row}(i)$ belongs to~$S$ iff~$\in\{1,\dots,n\}$} \eeq{a1n} expresses a relation between~$n$ and~$S$ that is an achievement of the first prefix of \ii{NQueens}.
-It is obtained from condition~(\ref{a1}) by replacing 8 with~$n$, and achievements of the other prefixes of that program can be obtained in a similar way from conditions~(\ref{a2})--(\ref{a6}).
+For example, the sentence \beq \hbox{A ground atom of the form $\ii{row}(i)$ belongs to~$S$ iff~$i\in\{1,\dots,{\bf i}(n)\}$} \eeq{a1n} expresses a relation between~{\bf i} and~$S$ that is an achievement of the first prefix of \ii{NQueens}.
+It is obtained from condition~(\ref{a1}) by replacing 8 with~${\bf i}(n)$, and achievements of the other prefixes of that program can be obtained in a similar way from conditions~(\ref{a2})--(\ref{a6}).